carfirst125/portfolio/collaborative_recommendation_system/README.md

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/collaborative_recommendation_system/hlc_cfubib_c360_BlockDiagramDetails.png?raw=true)

 The block diagram looks straightforward to understant, doesn't it?
-However,
+However, you will face with critical issue when implement this.
+Those are discussed further in the next session of important notes.

-#### IMPORTANT NOTE
+#### IMPORTANT NOTES